MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### How can I monitor Power BI Embedded capacity consumption?

-You can monitor **Power BI Embedded** through [Azure diagnostic logging](azure-pbie-diag-logs.md).
+You can monitor **Power BI Embedded capacities**  through the [Power BI Admin portal](../service-admin-portal.md#power-bi-embedded-settings).

-You can monitor **Power BI Embedded capacities** in your organization by downloading the [metric app](https://review.docs.microsoft.com/power-bi/service-admin-premium-monitor-capacity) from Power BI.
+You can monitor **Power BI Embedded capacities** in your organization by downloading the [metric app](https://review.docs.microsoft.com/power-bi/service-admin-premium-monitor-capacity) in Power BI.

+You can monitor **Power BI Embedded capacities** through [Azure diagnostic logging](azure-pbie-diag-logs.md).

 ### Will my capacity scale automatically to adjust to the consumption of my app?